oliviawestmacottssw/SSW.Rules.Content/rules/do-you-make-frequently-accessed-sharepoint-pages-easier-to-find/rule.md

 ---

 Some information sent via email, such as an event agenda will often be accessed multiple times by recipients.
-Instead of having to search through your mailbox every time you need the details of an invitation, if you are using Microsoft Teams you can easily set up a page as a tab inside your Team.
+Instead of having to search through your mailbox every time you need the details of an invitation, if you are using Microsoft Teams you can easily set up a page as a tab inside your Team.​

-A SharePoint page can also have dynamic content such as Document Library views, Youtube players, and much more.
-You can even embed your own custom web parts, rendered in Teams with full fidelity.
+​A SharePoint page can also have dynamic content such as Document Library views, Youtube players, and much more.
+You can even embed your own custom web parts, rendered in Teams with full fidelity.​​

 ![](details-sent-bad.jpg)Bad Example: Details sent via Email
 ![](details-sent-good.jpg)Good Example: Details set as a SharePoint page, visible in a Team’s tab